op7ic/afl-fuzz-packets/README.md

 # Stats - ICS-pcap dumps (3417184 minimized to XXXXXXXXX samples)

-The following stats were observed from AFL's corpus minimization tool:
+The following stats were observed from AFL's corpus minimization tool (split set to accommodate space requirements in sort process):
 ```

 ```